-of a group on a set is transitive if it has a single orbit, i.e., if for every two points there exists such that .
-A set equipped with a transitive action of (and which is inhabited) is the same thing as a connected object in the category .
+of a group on a set is transitive if it has a single orbit, i.e., (i) is inhabited and (ii) for any two elements, , there exists such that .

 For , an action is said to be -transitive if the componentwise-action is transitive, where denotes the set of tuples of distinct points (i.e., injective functions from to ).
 For instance, an action of on is 3-transitive if any pair of triples and of points in , where and for , there exists such that .